donjosemathew/hackinindia/README.md

 Our teachers are facing a great issue during Covid-19, Most of the schools started online classes and in most cases, a single teacher wants to spend many hours for different classes.
 Speaking too much time they will be tired.So..

-Introducing Teacha an android app which helps teachers to type content and convert text to speech Teachers can create content before online class as text.Three ways to input text
+Introducing <b>Teacha</b> an android app which helps teachers to type content and convert text to speech Teachers can create content before online class as text.Three ways to input text

     Manual typing